Setup with Locally Built Weaver Components

 Fabric Network

-The code for this lies in the tests/network-setups
+The code for this lies in the tests/network-setups folder.

-This folder contains code to create and launch networks network1
+This folder contains code to create and launch networks network1 and network2 of identical specifications:

 - Network: 1 peer, 1 peer CA, 1 ordering service node, 1 ordering service CA